RuanCosta-Jitterbit/webappsnap/README.md

 - `settings.dir`: The base directory.
 - (If `settings.timestamp` is `true`) The current date-time, in the format `YYYYMMDD_HHmmss`.
 - `instance.<instance name>`: The instance name used for the run.
-- (If `settings.seq` is `true`): A zero-padded integer, incremented for each saved image, separated from the next file name element with the character in `settings.sep`.
+- (If `settings.seq` is `true`): A zero-padded integer, incremented for each saved image, separated from the next filename element with the character in `settings.sep`.
-- (If `settings.pfx` is non-empty): The value, separated from the next file name element with the character in `settings.sep`.
+- (If `settings.pfx` is non-empty): The value, separated from the next filename element with the character in `settings.sep`.
 - Concatenation of non-empty values for page `name`, operation `name`, and step `name`.
 Page and operation names can contain and end with path separator characters to create subdirectories.
-- `settings.ext`: The file name suffix, which also determines the image file type.
+- `settings.ext`: The filename suffix, which also determines the image file type.

-After this concatenation, the full path is separated into the directory part (`dirname`) and the file name (`basename`).
+After this concatenation, the full path is separated into the directory part (`dirname`) and the filename (`basename`).

 Dots, spaces, and back slashes in the basename are replaced with the character in `settings.sep`.

 The dirname is left untouched.

 If `--full` option is given, any `snap` type steps occur twice, once as specified, and once using the `instance.<instance name>.container` element.
-This snap's file name is suffixed with `_full`.
+This snap's filename is suffixed with `_full`.

 ## Tips

 - If you see blank pages, increase the value for `instance.<instance name>.wait`.
 This is how long to wait after a page has loaded.
 - To see the browser as it works, set `settings.headless` to true.
 - To make a `webm` recording of what happens, set `settings.video` to true.
+- To see what Playwright calls are made at what time, set 'settings.trace` to true and use the [Playwright Trace Viewer].
 - While developing a long sequence of snaps, use `"skip": true` (at page, operation, or step levels) to skip each unit, and use the special step `"type": "quit"` to exit immediately.
 You can also turn on image sequence numbers with `settings.seq` and add run datetime stamps to the image directory with `settings.timestamp` set to true.

 [Percona]: https://www.percona.com/